legendum/alerts/DESIGN.md

 ### User creates a new public topic ("news")

+1. A new token is created for the user
+2. A new topic is created and the token is associated with the topic

 ### User shares the topic with another user by creating a new token

+1. A new token is created for the other user as shared by this user
+2. The topic is updated to include details about the shared token

 ### Topic owner subscribes an RSS feed to the topic

+1. A new RSS feed is created with the topic included in the topic hash
+2. Periodically, new items are read, and the topics in the hash are updated
+3. For each new item, an alert is created for each subscribed topic